jacobtomlinson/carte-noire/_posts/2016-08-22-android-pay.md

 ## What's it not so good at?

 I've had my card details entered for quite a while and tried it various locations in Baltimore.
 To my surprise it almost never worked.
-Sometimes, it would decline the card altogether, and the other times it would make me enter my debit card PIN into the machine and then decline the transaction.
+Sometimes, it would decline the card altogether, and at other times it would make me enter my debit card PIN into the machine, and then decline the transaction.
 For a good 6 months, I treated the feature as a beta and overlooked it.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/AndroidDev">@AndroidDev</a> Any reason why Android Pay works in D.C. but not in Baltimore? <a href="https://twitter.com/hashtag/Android?src=hash">#Android</a></p>&mdash; Sushant Athley (@SushantAthley) <a href="https://twitter.com/SushantAthley/status/767881315446382592">August 23, 2016</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>